Eagle Way: Route description

 The roadway includes the entire length of the US 68 Bypass and the first 5.894 mi of Kentucky Route 1682.
 The road is located entirely in Christian County in western Kentucky.

 History

+As a connector road

 The bypass originally only consisted of a 5.894 mi extension of KY 1682 when it was first built at some time between 1973 and 1976.
 That road began life as a connector from KY 107 to US 41 on the north side of Hopkinsville.

+Construction of the bypass (1999–2001)

-Construction of the initial bypass went under construction and was completed by 1999.
-The 1999 project also included re-routing the KY 1682 western terminus.
+Construction of the initial bypass, which was included in a $600 million widening project of US 68 that had proposals dating as early as 1991, went under construction and was completed by 1999.
+The project also included re-routing the KY 1682 western terminus.
 The first "new" section went from US 68 on the west side of Hopkinsville to a junction with U.S. Route 41 Alternate on the south side.
-By 2000-2001, an extension from US 41 Alternate to another junction with US 68 on the east side of town was constructed and completed.
+By the 2000–2001 fiscal year, an extension from US 41 Alternate to another junction with US 68 on the east side of town was constructed and completed.